 - Customization — Builders can offer the design flexibility and options of a custom home at the cost of a product home.

 - Clash detection — Using a 3D model, builders can check for structural, mechanical, and plumbing system clashes and design errors upfront, eliminating costly construction changes on site.

 - Staff efficiencies — For instance, Oakwood Homes sells nearly 400 homes annually with a design department of just three people (one being the company president).

-- Site-specific plans — Once the base BIM models are created for each home a builder offers, creating fully detailed, site-specific plans is a simply process, providing accurate material counts and design specifications.
+- Site-specific plans — Once the base BIM models are created for each home a builder offers, creating fully detailed, site-specific plans is a simple process, providing accurate material counts and design specifications.

 - Marketing — Using BIM, builders can create robust, detailed 3D renderings and walkthroughs on the fly to better market homes and keep customers updated on their home.